-Or do you worry that your teen lacks focus and drive?
+Or do you worry that your teen lacks focus?

-Unmotivated teenagers cause their parents plenty of stress and frustration!
+Unmotivated teenagers cause their parents lots of stress and frustration.

 During adolescence, teens often deal with challenges like peer pressure, bullying, school-related stress, etc. These issues can affect teens’ motivation by causing them to feel overwhelmed or lost.

 Parenting teens is hard, and you’re not alone if you feel like you’ve tried everything to motivate your teenager.